Opti

 Dr.-Ing.
 Jannik Lind

 Precise assembly of the components of an electric motor is essential in order to meet the constantly increasing demands on torque and speed.
-Optical measurement technology is used to examine whether the required measurement tolerances can be achieved for the assembly of the next generation of motors.
+Optical measurement technology is being used to investigate whether the required measurement tolerances can be achieved for the assembly of an upcoming generation of motors.

-In the Opti-Feel project, various measurement concepts are being investigated with the aim of demonstrating them on a real engine.
+In the Opti-Feel project, various measurement concepts are being investigated with the aim of demonstrating them on a real motor.

 Project structure